Suloch/virtualSatoshi/battle_mode/README.md

 ```
 i_choose_you:
-  CHARGE_BEAM ELECTRIFY H_W :copies -14*9 + 13*3 + 8
+  CHARGE_BEAM ELECTRIFY H_W -copies -14*9 + 13*3 + 8
-  DISCHARGE ELECTRIFY       :print the value of the register
+  DISCHARGE ELECTRIFY       -print the value of the register
-  ZIPPY_ZAP                 :halt the machine
+  ZIPPY_ZAP                 -halt the machine
 ```